Each of these directors has left their unique mark on the program, cultivating a legacy of excellence and passion for music.

-In 1955, the band scored Superiors in both the Concert and Sight-reading contests at the 1955 FBA District Contest and for the first time progressed to the 1955 FBA State Contest in Miami FL..
-After performing at the state contest FBA records indicate they received an overall score of Excellent.
+A testament to their dedication and hard work, the KHS Band made history in 1955, earning Superiors in both the Concert and Sight-Reading contests at the FBA District Contest.
+This remarkable achievement propelled them to the FBA State Contest in Miami, Florida, where they received an overall score of Excellent.